AnjanaRanasinghe/Java-Swing-Calculator/README.md

 ## Screenshot

 ![image](https://github.com/user-attachments/assets/f6b796b7-33e1-4541-9067-1e03b5807390)

+## Contact
+For any inquiries, please contact [anjana.20231160@iit.ac.lk] or open an issue on GitHub.

 Enjoy using your Java Swing Calculator!
 If you have any questions or suggestions, feel free to open an issue or create a pull request.